kpaede/Verovio-Music-Renderer/README.md

 ```

-you can also do it with
+you can also render directly from the Obsidian Code Block:

-MusicXML
+it works with MusicXML

 ```
 COPY FROM HERE